pswanson1/PPM/README.md

 * Isopeptide bond between Lys and branched C-term. is too short
 * messy code pls dont hate me

+# I WILL CONTINUE TO UPDATE THIS STUFF SO PLS BE NICE TO ME

 This code was written by me (peter swanson) and me alone.
+It took, like a few days and stuff.
-I have no professional affiliations to any company/institution
+I have no professional affiliations to any company/institution.

-# I WILL CONTINUE TO UPDATE THIS STUFF SO PLS BE NICE TO ME
+**ICXC NIKA**